brunodoamaral/clip-search/README.md

-# CLIP-Search

-This is a demo project using [OpenAI CLIP](https://openai.com/blog/clip/).

-It provides a "more like this" and "less like this" button that tunes the embeddings in order to find similar images.
+# CLIP-Search: Find Similar Images with OpenAI CLIP

+Discover and explore similar images using the power of OpenAI CLIP with CLIP-Search.
+This demo project leverages the capabilities of OpenAI CLIP to provide a seamless and intuitive image search experience.

 ![Animated screenshot](clip-search.gif)

 ## Install

-The easiest way to install is as follow:
+Getting started with CLIP-Search is easy.
+Simply follow these steps to install:

 ```bash
 git clone --recursive https://github.com/brunodoamaral/clip-search.git